phac-nml/quasitools/README.md

 __quasitools 0.7.0__

-This provides greater functionality for quasitools complexity, including the ability to run on aligned read data and filter out low frequency haplotypes.
+This release provides greater functionality for the complexity tool, including the ability to run on aligned read data and filter out low frequency haplotypes.

 # Installation